xgfone/go-tools/README.md

-pools        | Some simple convenient pools, such as `BufPool`, `GoPool`, `ResourcePool`, `AddrTCPConnPool`, etc. Notice: **Rename to `pools` from `v0.40`**. queue        | Supply the `Queue` interface, and some implementations such as `NewMemoryQueue` based on memory. slice        | Get a value from a slice and check whether a value exists in a slice. string2      | The supplement of the standard library of strings. sync2        | The supplement of the standard library `sync`, such as `ResourceLock` for locking a certain resource by its id. tags         | Manage the tags in a struct. validation   | Some validations, such as email, url, or the type of a value, etc.
+pools        | Some simple convenient pools, such as `BufPool`, `GoPool`, `ResourcePool`, `AddrTCPConnPool`, etc. Notice: **Rename to `pools` from `v0.40`**. queue        | Supply the `Queue` interface, and some implementations such as `NewMemoryQueue` based on memory. slice        | Get a value from a slice and check whether a value exists in a slice. sort2        | The supplement of the standard library of `sort`, such as `SortMap`. string2      | The supplement of the standard library of `strings`. sync2        | The supplement of the standard library `sync`, such as `ResourceLock` for locking a certain resource by its id. tags         | Manage the tags in a struct. validation   | Some validations, such as email, url, or the type of a value, etc.